Skip to content

 <ptcs-button class="large">Save</ptcs-button>

-You can only use plain CSS styling to style the host part of the component or to specify properties that can be inherited.
-The next sections describe ways for styling to penetrate into the Shadow DOM.
+Plain CSS styling can only be used for styling the host part of the component or for specifying inheritable properties.
+The next sections describe ways to penetrate into the Shadow DOM.

 Using CSS Variables